unoplatform/uno.extensions/doc/Overview/Validation/ValidationOverview.md

 ## Using the validation service

-The `IValidator` service is injected into the constructor of view models which specify the `IValidator` service as a dependency.
+The `IValidator` service is injected into the constructor of view models which specifies the `IValidator` service as a dependency.
 View models that need to validate data can then use the `ValidateAsync` method to execute validation rules on an object.
 The `ValidateAsync` method returns a `ValueTask<T>` that completes when validation is complete.
 The `ValueTask` result is an `IEnumerable<ValidationResult>` which contains elements that indicate whether the object is valid or not.

 The following example shows how to use the service to validate a `Person` object: